garethjmsaunders/digital-code-style-guide/css.md

 **The purpose of indentation is to improve the legibility of the code** and optionally to also understand the structure of the HTML documents being styled.

-The debates about tabs-vs-spaces and two-vs-four-spaces are much older than CSS development.
+The debates about tabs-vs-spaces and two-vs-four-vs-eight spaces are much older than CSS development.
 What matters though are:

 *   Consistency in documents and across projects
 *   Code legibility

 With this in mind we recommend:

-*    **Indent declarations with four (4) spaces**.
+*    **Indent declarations MUST be created with four (4) spaces**.
-*    **Never mix tabs and spaces**.
+*    **Tabs and spaces MUST NEVER be mixed**.
 Code indented with a mixture of tabs and spaces should be converted to using spaces only; if your coding editor allows, set the option to convert tabs to spaces.

-As well as intending individual declarations, **you may indent entire related rulesets to signal their relation to one another**, for example:
+As well as intending individual declarations, **you MAY indent entire related rulesets to signal their relation to one another**, for example:

 ```
 .foo {